Sakshi Shinghal

 Luke Zhang

 Luke is a 4th year student of Bioinformatics and Computational Biology.
 His project with the Provart Lab was to analyze genomic variation data for poplar and tomato, in an effort to build a cross-species nsSNP visualization tool.
-When he's not cramming his studies.
-Luke enjoys writing, playing video games, listening to music, and learning new pieces for the piano.
+When he's not cramming his studies, Luke enjoys writing, playing video games, listening to music, and learning new pieces for the piano.

 Yue Wei Wang